JPM2002/JPM2002/README.md

 Need to create a more consisten develpment for my page
 ---

-Will have to update more links that are helpful
+Will have to update more links that are helpful. fr fr

 -->